 - Development of client-server applications

-On completion of this subject students are expected to:
+On completion of this subject students are expected to be able to:

 On completion of this subject, students should have developed the following skills: